michalc/aiodnsresolver/README.md

 This can be used in HA situations to assist failovers.
 The timer for TTL starts just _before_ the request to the nameserver is made.

+## CNAMEs

+CNAME records are followed transparently.
+The `ttl` of IP addresses found via intermediate CNAME(s) is determined by using the minimum TTL of all the records involved in determiniing those IP addresses.

 ## Example: aiohttp

 ```python